Evaluation of our bilingual Program

 • Team teaching often takes places in classes, that is, in these lessons, learning is led by English-English, German-German or English-German teams.
 Native English speakers from various English-speaking countries teach subjects in English.

-• The Platanus school in Berlin operates as a dedicated full-day school, in which extra-curricular activities (i.e., breaks, lunchtime, the lunchtime band, study times, class lessons/council, activity groups, holiday program, before-and-after school club etc.) are offered and supported all week not only by German, but also by English speaking educators.
+• The Platanus school in Berlin operates as a full-day school, in which extra-curricular activities (i.e., breaks, lunchtime, the lunchtime band, study times, class lessons/council, activity groups, holiday program, before-and-after school club etc.) are offered and supported all week not only by German, but also by English speaking educators.

 The Platanus School in Berlin is preceded by a bilingual kindergarten, which is attended by many of the children.